Establishing and Operating Transparent

 ■Election of Outside Directors and Outside Audit & Supervisory Board Members

-Appointment | Name | Independent Director/Auditor | Reason for Appointment |
+| Appointment | Name | Independent Director/Auditor | Reason for Appointment |

-Outside directors | Mayumi Matsumoto | ○ | To benefit from her management oversight and advice based on her extensive experience and high-level insight as a news anchor and researcher in the broad fields of social issues, environment, and energy in the management of Toyoda Gosei.
-Ms. Matsumoto has been designated as an independent auditor because she meets the requisite criteria and is deemed free of potential conflicts of interest with regular shareholders. |

-Takashi Wada | ○ | To benefit from his management oversight and advice based on his extensive experience and expertise in the management of manufacturing companies over many years.
+| Outside directors | Takashi Wada | ○ | Takashi Wada contributes management oversight and advice based on his extensive experience and expertise running manufacturing companies over many years.
 Mr. Wada has been designated as an independent auditor because he meets the requisite criteria and is deemed free of potential conflicts of interest with regular shareholders. |

+| Masanori Furukawa | ○ | Masanori Furukawa, with a background as a city council member and mayor, devoted nine terms (36 years) to local government and municipal administration.
+His extensive experience and high level of insight are expected to provide valuable oversight and advice for the Company’s management.
+Mr. Furukawa has been designated as an independent auditor because he meets the requisite criteria and is deemed free of potential conflicts of interest with regular shareholders. |

 |

-Shigeki Maeda | ○ | Shigeki Maeda brings rich international experience from years of overseas assignments and a broad network within government agencies and the business world, supported by his role as a JETRO board member overseeing organizational operations and management.
+| Shigeki Maeda | ○ | Shigeki Maeda brings rich international experience from years of overseas assignments and a broad network within government agencies and the business world, supported by his role as a JETRO board member overseeing organizational operations and management.
 Drawing on this wealth of experience and deep insight, he provides supervision and advice on our Company’s management.
-Mr. Maeda has been designated as an independent auditor because he meets the requisite criteria and is deemed free of potential conflicts of interest with regular shareholders. | |
+Mr. Maeda has been designated as an independent auditor because he meets the requisite criteria and is deemed free of potential conflicts of interest with regular shareholders. |

 |

-Masahiko Yokoi | ○ | To incorporate his extensive experience and deep insight as a manager in the auditing of Toyoda Gosei.
+| Masahiko Yokoi | ○ | Masahiko Yokoi’s extensive experience and deep insight as a manager are expected to enhance the auditing of the Company.
 Mr. Yokoi has been designated as an independent auditor because he meets the requisite criteria and is deemed free of potential conflicts of interest with regular shareholders. |

 Executive Compensation